osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # v1.2 (mid february)
-* dp-grpc
-  * QueryDataResponse.QueryResult.QueryData.DataBucket should contain DataTimestamps so it can be list of timestamps or samplingClock, not just samplingClock
-* dp-service
-  * add developer docs from data-platform doc directory
-  * code change for DataBucket query result handling to use DataTimestamps instead of SamplingClock
-* dp-benchmark
-  * move benchmark summary doc from data-platform to README for dp-benchmark
-* dp-support
-  * change mongodb-compass-start script to pass connect string on the command line instead of echoing it on console?
-  * update docs for new scripts

 * data-platform
   * check that data platform overview describes services with references to API document
-  * add config file with comments
-  * change cron template to include query service etc
-  * include updated dp-support
+  * check cross references and intro for each repo
   * add proto files?
   * move tags and update releases for all repos
-  * make new installer
+  * script to create simplified installer?
+    * use simpler structure without "current" and dp-service.jar etc
+    * e.g., instead of dp-support/current/bin, just /bin
+    * add proto files /proto
+    * add config file with comments /config
+    * add jar file /lib/dp-service-shaded.jar or just /lib/dp-service.jar?
-  * document process for building release installer tarball etc on wiki or something?
+  * document process for building release installer tarball etc on wiki or something? (e.g., new script or steps required)

 # v1.3 (start mid february)

 * create javascript grpc stubs, check in
 * refactor services to use common base class with queue, job, dispatcher
   * Move logic from init() to start() in MongoIngestionHandler for starting queue and workers?